FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 The `ReplaceMisconfiguredPods` subreconciler checks for process groups that need to be replaced in order to safely bring them up on a new configuration.
 The core action this subreconciler takes is setting the `remove` field on the `ProcessGroup` in the cluster status.
 Later subreconcilers will do the work for handling the replacement, whether processes are marked for replacement through this subreconciler or another mechanism.

+See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.

 ### ReplaceFailedPods

+The `ReplaceFailedPods` subreconciler checks for process groups that need to be replaced because they are in an unhealthy state.
+This only takes action when automatic replacements are enabled.

+See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.

 ### DeletePodsForBuggification

+The `DeletePodsForBuggification` subreconciler deletes pods that need to be recreated in order to set buggification options.
+These options are set through the `buggify` section in the cluster spec.

+When pods are deleted for buggification, we apply fewer safety checks, and buggification will often put the cluster in an unhealthy state.

 ### AddProcessGroups

+The `AddProcessGroups` subreconciler compares the desired process counts, calculated from the cluster spec, with the number of process groups in the cluster status.
+If the spec requires any additional process groups, this step will add them to the status.
+It will not create resources, and will mark the new process groups with conditions that indicate they are missing resources.

 ### AddServices

+The `AddServices` subreconciler creates any services that are required for the cluster.
+By default, the operator does not create any services.
+If the `services.headless` flag in the spec is set, we will create a headless service with the same name as the cluster.
+If the `services.publicIPSource` field is set to `service`, we will create a service for every process group, with the same name as the pod.

 ### AddPVCs

+The `AddPVCs` subreconciler creates any PVCs that are required for the cluster.
+A PVC will be created if a process group has a stateful process class, has no existing PVC, and has not been flagged for removal.

 ### AddPods

+The `AddPods` subreconciler creates any pods that are required for the cluster.
+Every process group will have one pod created for it.
+If a process group is flagged for removal, we will not create a pod for it.

 ### GenerateInitialClusterFile

+The `GenerateInitialClusterFile` creates the cluster file for the cluster.
+If the cluster already has a cluster file, this will take no action.
+The cluster file is the service discovery mechanism for the cluster.
+It includes addresses for coordinator processes, which are chosen statically.
+The coordinators are used to elect the cluster controller and inform servers and clients about which process is serving as cluster controller.
+The cluster file is stored in the `connectionString` field in the cluster status.
+You can manually specify the cluster file in the `seedConnectionString` field in the cluster spec.
+If both of these are blank, the operator will choose coordinators that satisfy the cluster's fault tolerance requirements.
+Coordinators cannot be chosen until the pods have been created and the processes have been assigned IP addresses, which by default comes from the pod's IP.
+Once the initial cluster file has been generated, we store it in the cluster status and requeue reconciliation so we can update the config map with the new cluster file.

 ### UpdateSidecarVersions

+The `UpdateSidecarVersions` subreconciler updates the image for the `foundationdb-kubernetes-sidecar` container in each pod to match the `version` in the cluster spec.
+Once the sidecar container is upgraded to a version that is different from the main container version, it will copy the `fdbserver` binary from its own image the volume it shares with the main container, and will rewrite the monitor conf file to direct `fdbmonitor` to start an `fdbserver` process using the binary in that shared volume rather than the binary from the image used to start the main container.
+This is done temporarily in order to enable a simultaneous cluster-wide upgrade of the `fdbserver` processes.
+Once that upgrade is complete, we will update the image of the main container through a rolling bounce, and the newly updated main container will use the binary that is provided by its own image.

 ### UpdatePodConfig
 ### UpdateLabels
 ### UpdateDatabaseConfiguration